BHFDSC/documentation/docs/curated_assets/curated_assets.md

 ## Available Versions

-The curated assets are run monthly.
+The curated assets are run at the end of every month, following the NHS Data Wranglers provisioning runs.
 The available versions are listed below.

 | Month Year       | archived_on_date | Version |
 | :------------ | :-------------- | :----- |